 COVID-19 has decimated the job market.
 Unemployment is on the rise and there are fewer and fewer jobs for unskilled workers in Ontario and across the country.
 Now is a GREAT time to upgrade your education and gain a foothold in the industries that are growing (because YES, some are growing rapidly!).
 One such industry is healthcare.
 COVID-19 has shown us that a growing and ageing population means that investing in healthcare is no longer an option, it’s a must!

-If you’re looking to enter the exciting medical field and gain an education that will give you a LOT of opportunities, our Medical Office Administration with Ward Clerk program is one to look at!
-Offered at both our Ottawa and Arnprior campuses, this 52-week program will open doors for you and make your employment prospects rise.
+If you’re looking to enter the exciting medical field and gain an education that will give you a LOT of opportunity, our Medical Office Administration with Ward Clerk program is one to look at!
+Offered at both our Ottawa and Arnprior campuses, this 52 week program will open doors for you and make your employment prospects rise.

 Medical Office Administrators (sometimes called medical secretaries or medical office assistants) are the superheroes in any medical office.
 Responsible for managing the administrative duties of a medical practitioner’s office, the main objective of a medical office administrator is to ensure that all administrative duties of the medical office are handled properly and efficiently, that the office runs smoothly, and that all patient needs are met.